A BladesPro Guide

 Parts of a Sword

 Swords have their own terminology, and learning it will not only make you sound like an expert, but will also help you communicate better with other sword enthusiasts.
+See the below image for the most important parts of the sword.

 When used for cutting, swords will eventually dull.
 If you’d like to sharpen your blade, you can do that using a whetstone.